 - Taking organizational software outsourcing challenges into account: outsourcing developers should have practices for replacing team members or adding a new developer/tester to the project.
 These shifts shouldn’t influence the workflow.

 A professional team openly talks about potential difficulties and is always ready to provide documentation.
 You should know how and why the outsourcing development vendor estimated individual costs to risks and be able to influence the result.

 Legacy code and technical debt are nightmares of business and product owners that consider software outsourcing.

 From our clients and online sources, we’ve heard too much about irresponsible teams who finish the product with good-for-nothing code.

-The problem is, most product owners understand the problem before it’s too late.
+The problem is, most product owners start understanding the software outsourcing challenges only when it’s too late.
 They finalize the deal, try to deploy the product, or roll out an update, and suddenly, the code breaks.
 By the time owners understood this, code already needs to be re-written from the ground up.
 It could be avoided if an owner chose an outsourcing development vendor who pays attention to tech debt.

 - Work with teams that offer clear acceptance criteria: we define code quality benchmarks early on during the development project, but most importantly, we keep revisiting them through the entire process;

-- Ask teams about their tech debt managing practices: they should describe documentation, practices for clean-up sessions, metrics, team engagement, review activities, etc.
+- Ask teams about their tech debt managing practices: they should describe documentation, practices for clean-up sessions, metrics, team engagement, review activities, offer their strategy for mitigating software outsourcing threats etc.

 - Pay attention to cost estimates: good teams always dedicate a portion of time and budget to regular clean-up and refactoring.